google/effcee/README.md

   `third_party`.
 - `EFFCEE_RE2_DIR`: Location of `re2` sources, if not under `third_party`.
 - `EFFCEE_THIRD_PARTY_ROOT_DIR`: Alternate location for `googletest` and `re2` subdirectories.
-This is used the sources are not located under the `third_party` directory, and if the previous two variables are not set.
+This is used if the sources are not located under the `third_party` directory, and if the previous two variables are not set.

 Compilation options: